uzh-rpg/rpg_svo_example/svo_ros/doc/get_started.md

 The parameters in these files are typical values.
 If you wish to change the parameters, please refer to the comments in these two files.

 #### Camera calibration files
+If you want to use your own camera, make sure a global shutter camera is used.
+A good choice is [the Bluefox camera](https://www.matrix-vision.com/USB2.0-single-board-camera-mvbluefox-mlc.html) from MatrixVision.
 You can put camera calibration files under `svo_ros/calib` and load them as in `run_from_topic.launch`.
 We use yaml files to specify camera parameters.
 Please refer to `camera_calibration.md` for more details.